CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/100-entity-codes.md

 - **Strict edge codes** – codes that are built from the entity type, data source group ID/data source ID/data set ID, and the value from the column that was selected for producing the entity origin code.

+### What happens if the value of a code is empty?

+The **value** will be **ignored** and no code will be added.
+A code is not a required element and using a hashcode as "code" would be un-necessary as you have already defined what means "uniqueness" with the origin entity code.

+### I have no codes defined, is it bad?

+No, it can happen regularly, generally when the source records cannot be trusted or unknown.

+In case of doubt, it is better not to add an extra code, and rely on Deduplication Projects to find duplicates.

 ## FAQ

 **How to make sure that the codes will blend across different data sources?**